vault27/Foundation/paloalto.md

 - Web Proxy - ?
 - DNS Security - DNS sinkholing capabilities by querying DNS Security, cloud-based service, Threat Prevention license is prerequisite
 - Support
-- Wildfire - more frequent updates, advanced file type forwarding (APK, PDF, Microsoft Office, and Java Applet), WF-500
+- Wildfire - more frequent updates, advanced file type forwarding (APK, PDF, Microsoft Office, and Java Applet), WF-500, 10000 samples per day
 - Advanced Wildfire - access to Intelligent Run-time Memory Analysis: a cloud-based advanced analysis engine that complements static and dynamic analysis, to detect and prevent evasive malware threats
 - IoT security - Internet of Things - discover and maintain a real-time inventory of the IoT devices. automatic generation of policy recommendations to control IoT device traffic, as well as the automatic creation of IoT device attributes for use in firewall policies
 - Autofocus - graphical analysis of firewall traffic logs and identifies potential risks to your network using threat intelligence from the AutoFocus portal